 Infections can also sometimes cause red or pink phlegm due to fresh blood finding its way on your sputum.
 It also appears in some cases of cancer so medical interpretation is important for this type of phlegm.
 If you smoke or have other pre-existing habits that specifically puts your lungs at risk, seek medical help immediately.

 Black phlegm is indicative of a fungal infection.
-It can also be a variant of the gray-colored phlegm typically seen in workers exposed to dark elements like coal miners.
+It can also be seen in people who work in coal mines as the coal can get into their lungs.

 Decoding phlegm colors is not a definitive diagnostic tool.
-Medical professionals are still recommended especially for the rarer colors of phlegm observed in your sputum or elsewhere.
+You should always consult a doctor especially for the rarer colors of phlegm observed in your sputum or elsewhere.
 If you have a regular color of phlegm that suddenly changes, have yourself checked by a medical specialist.
 This will ensure that you can prevent developing more serious problems like chronic lung disease.